|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In the U.S., fritters are usually made like doughnuts, with a primary ingredient mixed into an egg, flour, and milk batter.
+In America, fritters are usually made like doughnuts, with a primary ingredient (like apple) mixed into an egg, flour, and milk batter.
 The doughnut-like fritters may be deep-fried or pan-fried.
 There are other kinds of fritters that are simply pieces of food coated with batter and deep-fried.

 Apple fritters make a delicious breakfast or dessert dish.
 Or make a batch to serve as a family snack.